Skip to main content

 8. Reusable shopping bags

 Reusable shopping bags can be unsuspecting collectors of dirt and bacteria.
-If you are using a canvas bag made from cotton, simply turn your bag inside out and throw it into a washing machine on the gentle cycle.
+If you're using a canvas bag made from cotton, simply turn your bag inside out and throw it into a washing machine on the gentle cycle.
 If your bag is made from plastic or nylon, wash it by hand in a warm soapy water.

 9. Toothbrush holder